 - The LinkedIn app finally loads.
 I’m asked to login.
 What?
 How was I notified if I wasn’t logged in?
 I probably swear at this point and quite possibly give up.

 - If I’m not asked to login or once I’ve logged in, I land on the LinkedIn homepage.
 Now I’m definitely swearing.
 You alerted me to a message and didn’t navigate me to that message?
 Someone explain the fundamental logic.
 Please.

 This seems to have been fixed recently (thank you!), but for a long time, LinkedIn flatly refused to conform to Web standards such as Open Graph protocol, used by Facebook, Google and a heap of others.

 That meant that links shared to LinkedIn didn’t come with rich snippets enjoyed by other platforms.
 No preview of the content of a blog post or video, no visual representation of the link, just a plain old link.
-Not very enticing.
+Not very e/blog/the-ultimate-guide-to-blogging-on-linkedin/nticing.
 Needless to say, engagement is reduced along with traffic.

 In fairness to LinkedIn, Groups are a great idea.
 Like Google+ Communities, they’re perfect for grouping together users with common interests – your local networking group, alumni from a particular university or those with an industry in common.

 The big problem is, 90% of them are stuffed full of spam, sales pitches and loaded questions designed to elicit a response to invoke a sales pitch.
 This isn’t networking.